 This Policy applies to all University employees, except: (i) student employees; and (ii) with regard to NYU-NY, employees covered by a collective bargaining agreement (“CBA”) with provisions on bereavement leave, in which case the CBA shall apply.

-An employee may take up to three consecutive working days of paid bereavement leave for the death of his or her: child (biological, adopted, foster child, step child, legal ward, child of an employee standing in place of a parent); grandchild; spouse; registered domestic partner; parent (including step-parent or guardian); grandparent; child or parent of an employee’s spouse or domestic partner; or sibling (including a half, adopted or step sibling).
+A covered employee may take up to three consecutive working days of paid bereavement leave for the death of his or her: child (biological, adopted, foster child, step child, legal ward, child of an employee standing in place of a parent); grandchild; spouse; registered domestic partner; parent (including step-parent or guardian); grandparent; child or parent of an employee’s spouse or domestic partner; or sibling (including a half, adopted or step sibling).

-An employee must commence such leave within two weeks from the date of death.
+A covered employee must commence such leave within two weeks from the date of death.

-An employee also may take one work day of paid bereavement leave to attend the funeral of a relative other than those listed above.
+A covered employee also may take one work day of paid bereavement leave to attend the funeral of a relative other than those listed above.

-The employee’s supervisor may require the employee to provide proof of death.
+A covered employee’s supervisor may require the employee to provide proof of death.

-An employee who takes leave afforded under this policy shall not lose any employment benefit or seniority accrued before or during the date of such leave.
+A covered employee who takes leave afforded under this policy shall not lose any employment benefit or seniority accrued before or during the date of such leave.